Message from the President

 For current and future students interested in serving on the SBA, I encourage you to nominate yourself or a friend in our elections, work with professors and administration on a student-faculty committee, or better yet - reach out to us and ask how you can be involved.
 Whatever your individual path is or will be at Georgetown Law, I encourage you to get out of the library and involve yourself on campus.
 Join a student organization, volunteer for the pro bono pledge, or just take the time to meet your classmates, many of whom become lifelong friends.
 Law school can be a demanding experience, but ask any upper-level classmate and she or he will tell you that it can also be one of your most incredible and fun.

-Andrew Warner, Student Bar Association President
+Rachel Morris, Student Bar Association President